browserengineering/book/book/styles.md

     "directories" are dropped from the current URL; and then the relative URL is put at the end.

-So we need a function that turns a relative URL into a full URL:
+To download the style sheets, we'll need to convert each relative URL into a full URL:

 ``` {.python}
 def relative_url(url, current):